raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_10.md

 Mission Space Lab has been running for a few years now and there have been some amazing experiments.
-However, every year there some fantastic entries that don't get to run on the ISS due to problems with their final code.
+However, every year there are some fantastic entries that don't get to run on the ISS due to problems with their final code.

 There are also some experiments that run but do not produce and data for their teams due to avoidable errors.